watem-sedem/watem-sedem/_sources/watem-sedem.rst.txt

 The erosive power of rainfall is quantified via the rainfall erosivity factor (:math:`R`-factor).
-The R-factor quantifies the mean annual average rainfall erosivity, calculated by combining rainfall events over multiple yearss (22 years according to the USLE definition) and is provided in :math:`\frac{\text{MJ.mm}}{\text{m}^2.\text{h.year}}`.
+The R-factor quantifies the mean annual average rainfall erosivity, calculated by combining rainfall events over multiple years (22 years according to the USLE definition) and is provided in :math:`\frac{\text{MJ.mm}}{\text{m}^2.\text{h.year}}`.

 Note that the R-factor is given as a single integer value representative for a small